LMSU is here to support, represent and enrich the lives of London Met students.

 You can find out more here.

-Student Reps are your academic representatives on your course.
-They raise academic and related issues on behalf of students on your course to teaching staff, the School and the University and act as a communication channel between you, your students’ union and the university as well as being involved in shaping changes to the way the University is run.
-Find out more here.
+You can engage with the Students' Union both in-person on campus and remotely.
+Each course has Student Reps elected by the levels cohort.
+They are there to represent you with regard to academic and related issues affecting your course or module.
+They are a communication channel between you, your Students’ Union and the university as well as being involved in shaping changes to the way the University is run.

-Union Council ensures your students’ union is doing what students want.
+Our Student Council is there to make sure the Students' Union is doing what students want.
 It's run for students, by students and is made up of student representatives elected from and by the student body.
-Find out more here.

 Our Advice Service provides free, confidential and independent advice, support and representation to all students on a range of university-related issues.
-We can support you if you are facing issues with your academic work and need advice and information on:
+This includes but is not limited to:

 We know that your time at University can sometimes be difficult and we’re here to help make sure your time is the best it can be.
 We can support you in lots of different ways including: